Inpatient vs Outpatient drug rehab

 6. Integration of Holistic Therapies:

-• Inpatient Focus: Explore and engage in holistic therapies offered in the inpatient setting, such as art therapy, yoga, or mindfulness practices.
-These activities contribute to a comprehensive approach to recovery.
+• Inpatient Focus: Engage in holistic therapies offered within the inpatient setting, such as art therapy, yoga, or mindfulness practices.
+These therapies contribute to the overall healing process, helping individuals connect with their emotions and enhance physical and mental well-being.

 7. Planning for Aftercare:

-• Inpatient Focus: Collaborate with the treatment team to develop a comprehensive aftercare plan.
-This may involve identifying outpatient resources, support groups, and ongoing therapeutic options for the transition back to daily life.
+• Inpatient Focus: Work with the treatment team to develop a comprehensive aftercare plan.
+This plan should identify outpatient resources, support groups, and ongoing therapy options to facilitate the transition back to daily life while maintaining momentum in recovery.

 8. Reintegration Preparation: